suidpit/suidpit.github.io/content/posts/2024-09-12-escape_alcawasm.md

 ## Wait, it's all TValues?

-The first goal of the challenge is to gain the ability to leak addresses of TValues instantiated by the interpreter -- AKA the *addrof* primitive.
+The first goal of the challenge is to gain the ability to leak addresses of TValues (Lua variables) that we create -- AKA the *addrof* primitive.

-In the linked blogpost, the author shows how to confuse types in a for loop to gain that.
+In the linked blogpost, the author shows how to confuse types in a for-loop to gain that.
 In particular, they use the following code to leak addresses:

 ```lua